 Step 1, Quick call and game plan

-We talk about your timeline, comfort payment range, and what you want Orlando to look like for your commute and lifestyle.
+We talk about your timeline, comfort budget range, and what you want Orlando to look like for your commute and lifestyle.

 Step 2, Solid pre approval